 7.1.
-Comparison with Other Approaches
+Comparison with other approaches

 Often node-link visualizations are used to show dependencies among software entities.
-Several tools such as dotty/GraphViz [37], Walrus [38] or Guess [39] can be used.
-Using node-link visualization is intuitive and has a fast learning curve.
-One problem with node-link visualization is finding a layout scaling on large sets of nodes and dependencies: such a layout needs to preserve the readability of nodes, the ease of navigation following dependencies, and to minimize dependency crossing.
+Several tools such as dotty/GraphViz [37], Walrus [38], or Guess [39] can be used.
+Using a node-link visualization is intuitive and has a fast learning curve.
+One problem with node-link visualizations is finding a layout scaling on large sets of nodes and dependencies: such a layout needs to preserve the readability of nodes, the ease of navigation following dependencies, and to minimize dependency crossing.
 Even then, modularity identification is not trivial.

-Holten proposed Hierarchical Edges Bundles (HEB), an approach to improve the scalability of large hierarchical graph visualizations.
-Edges are bundled together based on hierarchical information and it uses color schema to represent the flow of information [40].
-It has been applied to see the communication between classes grouped by packages in large systems and the bundling of edges produces less cluttered display.
-However, it is difficult to identify package dependencies patterns, as nodes are positioned in circle, creating many link crossings.
+Holten proposed hierarchical edge bundles, an approach to improve the scalability of large hierarchical graph visualizations.
+Edges are bundled together on the basis of hierarchical information, and it uses color schema to represent the flow of information [40].
+It has been applied to see the communication between classes grouped by packages in large systems, and the bundling of edges produces less cluttered display.
+However, it is difficult to identify package dependency patterns, as nodes are positioned in circle, creating many link crossings.
 Henry et al. [41] have reported this limit.
+With eDSM, the visualization structure is preserved whatever the data size is.
+A matrix provides a clear structure in comparison with a node-link visualization: a line or a column represents all interactions with a package.
+This is a spatial advantage because there are no edges between packages, so this reduces clutter in the visualization.
+Cycles remain identified by colored cells, there is no edge between packages, and so this reduces clutter in the visualization.
+Moreover, eDSM enables fine-grained information about dependencies between packages.
+Classes in client package as well as in provider package are shown in the cells of the DSM.

-Package Blueprint is a visualization that takes the focus on a package and shows how such package uses and is used by other packages [4].
-It provides a fine-grained view, however package blueprint lacks (1) the identification of cycles at system level and (2) the detailed focus on classes actually involved in the cycles.
+Package blueprint is a visualization that takes the focus on a package and shows how such package uses and is used by other packages [4].
+It provides a fine-grained view; however, package blueprint lacks of (1) the identification of cycles at system level and (2) the detailed focus on classes actually involved in the cycles.

-In terms of dependency clusters, Binkley and Harman proposed two visualizations for assessing program dependencies, both from a qualitative and quantitative point of view [42].
-They identify global variables and formal parameters in software source-code.
-Subsequently, they visualize the effect dependencies.
-Additionally, the MSG visualization [43] helps finding dependence clusters and locating avoidable dependencies.
+In terms of dependency clusters, Binkley and Harman proposed two visualizations for assessing program dependencies, both from a qualitative and quantitative points of view [42].
+They identify global variables and formal parameters in software source code.
+Subsequently, they visualized the effect dependencies.
+Additionally, the Monotonic Slice-size Graph (MSG) visualization [43] helps finding dependence clusters and locating avoidable dependencies.
 Some aspects of their work are similar to our own.
-Granularity and the methodology employed differ: they operate on procedure and use slicing analysis, while we focused on coarse-grained entities and use model analysis.
+The granularity and the methodology employed differ: they operate on procedure and use slicing analysis, whereas we focused on coarse-grained entities and use model analysis.